 The program is rigorous and time-intensive, intended for students with a steadfast commitment to a defined social or public problem and dedication to advancing concrete progress against this problem while in school and post-graduation.
+Cheng Fellows are expected to enter the program with a deep understanding of a specific public or social problem and the ability to clearly articulate the state, scope, and importance of the problem, as well as their personal motivation to address it.

 In addition to the world-class curricular studies offered at Harvard, Cheng Fellows will: